corvettelover66/7d2dModEdit/README.md

 - Added a function to automatically update all ModInfo.xml files to the new version.
 - Changed the icon to be better dicernable from the 7d2d icon.
 - Added a checkbox to lock the mod output box from updating when working on new objects.
+- Added game files drop down action to display the file in the Mod Output View.
 1.7.3
 -Removed new mod prompt when losing focus in the main app mod combo box.
 Making a new mod in the main app can still be accomplished by pressing enter.
 -Refined the "Already open" functionality for direct edit views.
 The prompt would popup when the window was not open after the first time opening.